dgedon/dgedon.github.io/_pages/about.md

 ---
 ## Latest research results and news

-**January 03, 2023, Research Visit**: I will visit Misha Belkin's group at UC San Diego roughly from March to June for three months.
+**January 03, 2023, Research Visit**: I will visit Misha Belkin's group at UC San Diego from 1st of March to 27th of May.
 During that time we will work on generalization of overparameterized models.\
 [Misha Belkin](http://misha.belkin-wang.org/){: .btn--research}{:target="_blank"}